CeFi Lending

 Proof of Reserves

-Any credible CeFi lending platform should publish regular proof-of-reserve attestations, ideally verified by an independent third party.
-This verifies that the platform actually holds the assets it claims to hold on behalf of depositors.
+This should be non-negotiable.
+Any credible CeFi lending platform must publish regular proof-of-reserve attestations, ideally verified by an independent third party.
+You need to know the platform actually holds what it claims to hold.

-What to look for: Monthly or quarterly attestations from recognized accounting firms.
-On-chain wallet addresses that can be independently verified.
+What I look for: Monthly or quarterly attestations from recognized accounting firms like Armanino or Mazars.
+On-chain wallet addresses that you can verify independently.

-What to be cautious about: "Self-attested" reserves without independent verification.
-Attestations that only cover a snapshot in time without ongoing commitments.
+Red flags: "Self-attested" reserves without third-party verification.
+Attestations covering only a single snapshot without ongoing commitments.

 Transparent Business Model

-Red flag: If the platform cannot clearly explain where your yield comes from, do not deposit your funds.
+If a platform can't clearly explain where your yield comes from, don't deposit your funds.

 Regulatory Compliance

-Platforms that operate within a regulatory framework — even an imperfect one — provide more legal protection than those operating in regulatory gray areas.
+Platforms operating within regulatory frameworks — even imperfect ones — provide more legal protection than those in gray areas.

 Segregation of Assets

-Some platforms segregate customer assets from company assets, meaning the platform cannot use your deposits for its own operations.
-This is a fundamental protection.
+Some platforms segregate customer assets from company assets, meaning they can't use your deposits for their own operations.
+This is fundamental protection that might have saved Celsius depositors.

 Insurance and Backstops

-While no crypto lending platform offers anything equivalent to FDIC insurance, some maintain insurance policies on custodial assets or reserve funds to cover potential losses.
+No crypto platform offers FDIC-equivalent insurance, but some maintain policies on custodial assets or reserve funds to cover losses.
+It's not comprehensive protection, but it's better than nothing.

 CeFi Alternatives to Celsius and BlockFi